-Okal to continue legacy of Kip Keino in Birmingham
+Okal to continue Keino legacy in Birmingham

 Okal is the middle of three brothers, who all compete in triathlons.

-His eldest brother Jesse, 23, is 36 places behind him in the world rankings while younger sibling Joshua, 18, is poised to join the senior ranks.
+His eldest brother Jesse, 23, is 36 places behind him in the world rankings, while younger sibling Joshua, 18, is poised to join the senior ranks.

 Joseph admits the trio owe their success to their parents because of the "big role" they played in kick-starting their careers.